allegro/dotnet-utils/src/Allegro.Extensions.DependencyCall/README.md

 # Allegro.Extensions.DependencyCall

 ## Problem statement

-Purpose of this package is to standardize a way of calling external dependencies and push developers to think about way of dealing with some issues related to each external call.
+The purpose of this package is to standardize a way of calling external dependencies and push developers to think about ways of dealing with some issues related to each external call.

-In most cases developers creates something like:
+In most cases, developers create something like:

 ```c#
 public class ExternalService